stoe/gh-report/readme.md

   gh report [command]

 Available Commands:
-  actions         Report on GitHub Actions [permissions|uses] completion      Generate the autocompletion script for the specified shell help            Help about any command repo            Report on GitHub repositories
+  actions         Report on GitHub Actions completion      Generate the autocompletion script for the specified shell help            Help about any command repo            Report on GitHub repositories